devrxify/cloud-architecture-journey/README.md

 I'm using this public project to hold myself accountable and to show how I learn.
 I'm using all the tools available to me, including hands on labs, documentation, and an AI to guide my studies.
 My goal is to build a real portfolio and master the skills I need for a career in cloud engineering.

+I know no one will find it usefull in this era of AI, but I am doing this to track my journey by building a foundation : )

 You can follow my progress in the module files below.